MonnaliisaSaha/Capstone_Project_AI_ML_Imperial_College/results_summary.md

 ## Function character notes

-**F1** — Near-zero throughout.
-Likely a very narrow spike.
-The centre point [0.5, 0.5] has consistently given the best result but improvement has been near zero since Round 5.
+**F1** — Near-zero throughout all 13 rounds.
+The centre point [0.5, 0.5] consistently returned the highest value but improvement was near-zero since Round 5.
+Likely a very narrow spike in a region never sampled — a boundary diagnostic in Rounds 1–2 may have found it.

 **F2** — Genuinely stochastic.
-Same coordinates, different outputs across rounds.
-Any apparent peak may have a random component.
+Best achieved in Round 6 at 0.6202.
+Later rounds probing the same region returned lower values, confirming some random noise component.
+The landscape is narrow and sensitive to small input changes.

-**F3** — Fragile.
-Best achieved in Round 3, never recovered.
-Small deviations cause large drops.
+**F3** — Fragile peak.
+Best in Round 3 at -0.0045, never recovered.
+Best late result was -0.017 in Round 12.
+Small deviations cause disproportionate drops.

 **F4** — Narrow but real.
-Peak confirmed reproducible at identical coordinates in Rounds 7 and 9.
-Deviations of 0.02+ cause regression.
+Peak at 0.5534 reproduced identically in Rounds 7, 9, 12 and 13 at the same coordinates.
+Most reproducible result in the project — confirmed real feature, not noise.

 **F5** — Most reliable function.
 Clear monotone gradient on x1.
-Ten consecutive rounds of improvement.
+Improved in every single round from Round 4 to Round 13.
+Final best: 3166 — approximately 4x the Round 1 baseline.

 **F6** — Multimodal and slow.
-Best in Round 3, slow consistent recovery across Rounds 8-10.
+Best in Round 3 at -0.2957.
+Later rounds never recovered that region.
+Consistently negative throughout — the landscape resisted all surrogate-guided approaches.

-**F7** — x2 decreasing direction established in Round 6.
-Best achieved in Round 7.
+**F7** — Gradient direction established in Round 6.
+Best of 1.8116 achieved in Round 7 and reproduced in Rounds 12 and 13 at identical coordinates.
+Confirmed stable peak.

 **F8** — Plateau.
-Hovering near 9.922-9.925 since Round 3.
-Likely near the best reachable local maximum.
+Hovering near 9.920–9.925 since Round 3.
+Local maximum confirmed — the function has a ceiling in this region and no further improvement was achievable with remaining budget.